495-Labs-Projects/PythonDesignPatterns/README.md

 #### Builder Pattern
 Found in `/builder`, discusses best practices using Python to model out the food order process/meal building process.

+#### Abstract Factory Pattern
+Found in `/abstract_factory`, discusses using abstract factory pattern to create a Pizza Store with different types of Pizza as well as styles varying based on location.

+#### Factory Method Pattern
+Found in `/factory_method`, discusses using factory method pattern to create a Pizza Store with two different variations (New York and Chicago style).

 ## Structural Patterns